slateci/GitOps-Automation/README.md

 This repository provides a reference implementation of GitOps style automation for SLATE instances.
 This automation consists of:

--A small Python script, PushUpdates.py, responsible for reading changes and issuing requests to the SLATE API

--A GitHub Actions workflow for detecting changes and running the Python updater
+-A GitHub Actions workflow for downloading our Python updater script, detecting changes, and running the Python updater

 The workflow looks for files that match `values.yaml` and `instance.yaml`.
 When a file associated with an instance is modified the workflow will update that instance.
 If a file is added, it will be deployed as a new instance.